-5. She used straight pins to edit her manuscripts.
+5. Jane Austen used straight pins to edit her manuscripts.

 Austen had none of the advancements that would go on to make a writer's life easier, like typewriters or computers.
 In at least one case, her manuscript edits were accomplished using the time-consuming and prickly method of straight pins.
 For an unfinished novel titled The Watsons, Austen took the pins and used them to fasten revisions to the pages of areas that were in need of correction or rewrites.
 The practice dates back to the 17th century.